 3. Common set of reporting standards across Europe

-To harmonize sustainability reporting across the EU, companies will need to use sustainability reporting standards when they develop non-financial aspects of their management report.
+To harmonise sustainability reporting across the EU, companies will need to use sustainability reporting standards when they develop non-financial aspects of their management report.
 This gives users an integrated insight into a company’s sustainability performance.
 The first set of sustainability reporting standards is expected to be provided by October 2022.
-For the provision of these standards, the Commission will take account of existing sustainability reporting developments, such as:
+For the provision of these standards, the Commission will take into account existing sustainability reporting developments, such as:

-- The work of global standard-setting initiatives, and existing standards and frameworks for natural capital accounting, responsible business conduct, corporate social responsibility, and sustainable development.
+- The work of global standard-setting initiatives, existing standards and frameworks for natural capital accounting, responsible business conduct, corporate social responsibility, and sustainable development.

 4. Audits will become mandatory

-Where auditing of companies’ financial reporting is already mandatory, assurance of non-financial reporting is not yet a common practice.
-Although non-financial reporting is less mature, there is general consensus that assurance is also needed for sustainability reporting.
+Where auditing of a company’s financial reporting is already mandatory, assurance of non-financial reporting is not yet a common practice.
+Although non-financial reporting is less mature, there is a general consensus that assurance is also needed for sustainability reporting.
 Therefore, under the CSRD, auditors will need to provide ‘limited assurance’ to safeguard the integrity of the information provided by companies.
 Assurance needs to be performed on the compliance of the sustainability reporting with the reporting standards, on the information identification process, on the mark-up of sustainability reporting, and on indicators of the Taxonomy Regulation.

 Based on the regulatory text we anticipate that limited assurance will shift to ‘reasonable assurance’ (a higher, more demanding level of assurance) in the medium term.